FelipeGLopez/TheEye/README.md

 Simple application for CA.

+## Setting up the project

+1 - Install [poetry](https://python-poetry.org/docs/) in your system.
+2 - Execute the folllowing commands in the root folder to install all the project requirements:
+- `poetry config virtualenvs.in-project true` (To create the .venv folder in the project folder)
+- `poetry install` (To install dependencies from `pyproject.toml`)

+## Run the project
+Execute `poetry shell` in the root folder to activate the virtual environment.

+- First run `./manage.py migrate` to apply all the migrations.
+- Then run `./manage.py loaddata backend/fixtures/user.json`  to install the superuser (The username is `ReusableClient` and password is `admin`, but you can create one superuser with this command `./manage.py createsuperuser`).

+Open 3 tabs qith the env activated:
+- In one tab execute `./manage.py runserver` to run the backend.
+- In the second tab run `redis-server` to run the redis server.
+(If this doesn't work, maybe you should install redis in your system).
+- In the third tab run `celery -A backend worker -l info` for celery tasks.

 ## Configuration
 - Poetry environment will be used along with python 3.8 and django 3.2.9
 - `black` as the code formatter.